 Due to increasingly complex construction projects and the trend towards ever more detailed planning, data volumes are continuously rising.
 Terrain surveys or point clouds with many millions of points represent a particular challenge.
 Allplan 2023 processes such data directly on the graphics card.
 In this way, large volumes of data can be reliably processed without time delays or memory limits.

 Designing and detailing reinforcement is also faster than before.
 Allplan’s automated reinforcement modeling is a stand-out feature.
 Now it is even more effective in Allplan 2023 with the ability to reinforce several identical walls and columns at the same time.
-With regard to the increasing requirements in BIM projects, the attribution of reinforcement has been extensively revised, and a new release manager supports the cycle-accurate ordering of reinforcement in lean construction projects.
+With regard to the increasing requirements in BIM projects, the attribution of reinforcement has been extensively revised.
 Massimo Stefani, architect and BIM Consultant at Harpaceas, comments: “With Allplan 2023 a series of new features are provided that make the positioning of the reinforcements in the modeled structure even easier, faster and more intuitive than was previously possible.
 In addition to what is enabled with the numerous PythonParts developed in previous versions, the new automatic reinforcement functions of some typical elements allow you to further speed up the workflow.”

 The Allplan 2023 version is characterized by newly integrated precast design and detailing features.
 As a result, engineering offices and precast plants can now create even the most complex of precast components in one platform using a familiar interface.
 This not only simplifies project coordination, but also enables new, even more efficient workflows.
 Reinhard Roscher, Managing Director of CAD-Forge GmbH from Graz, is also impressed by the new possibilities: "I have already had very positive experiences with Allplan 2023 as a beta tester and I am able to create high-quality plans for my customers in precast plants."